vibek44/blogfrontend/README.md

 The frontend test is done using testing-library package family(jest,dom).
 The end to end(e2e) testing in done using cypress an alternative to selenium.

-forwardRef is use to pass the ref and later access the ref to and from child component and useImperativeHandle to access the function in child component
+//personal note,forwardRef is use to pass the ref and later access the ref to and from child component and useImperativeHandle to access the function in child component